popsim-consortium/manuscript/response-to-reviewers.md

 We fully agree that the language in the original manuscript was not careful enough in conveying uncertainty about the models and parameters we discuss.
-To address this, we have made edited the text throughout the manuscript trying to better convey this uncertainty.
+We have made edited the text throughout the manuscript to address this.
 See our response to Reviewer 1 below for examples.
 We have also added a bit more to the discussion (below "next steps") on this point.